Click Here To Join Our Telegram Channel for FREE daily tutorials!

 The Doberman Pinscher

 This breed originated in Germany at the beginning of the 20th century.
 They’ve been brought to the US after the end of World War II and used mostly in military and police situations.
 Although many races were thrown into the mix, they carried greyhound traits quite strongly.
-Their careful breeding gave them excellent traits for a guard dog, like athleticism, strength and obedience.
+Their careful breeding gave them excellent traits for a guard dog, like athleticism, strength, and obedience.
 If trained properly, the Doberman will be very loyal to its master and very obedient to his every command.
 It’s not what you would call a loving dog, but it’s very aware and protective of its family (at the same time weary of people he doesn’t know) and quick to react if need be.
-They don’t require much grooming and attention, since their hair is short: regular feeding and exercising will suffice.
+They don’t require much grooming and attention since their hair is short: regular feeding and exercising will suffice.
 The breed is rather disease-free; regular vet-checks and ear and tail clippings will avoid complications.
-They are not easily trained, and need to be dominated from an early age to understand authority.
-Also its best you they are brought up in a home full of children rather than brought in at an older age.
+They are not easily trained and need to be dominated from an early age to understand authority.
+Also, it is best if they are brought up in a home full of children rather than brought in at an older age.

 The Great Dane